Wildstrubel

-The Wildstrubel (3244 m) is a mountain of the Alps, straddling the border between the Swiss cantons of Bern and Valais.
+The Wildstrubel (3244 m) is a mountain in the Alps, straddling the border between the Swiss cantons of Bern and Valais.
 It forms a large glaciated massif, about 15 km wide, extending between the Rawil Pass and the Gemmi Pass.
 Along with the Muverans, the Diablerets and the Wildhorn, the Wildstrubel is one of the four distinct mountain massifs of the Bernese Alps that lie west of the Gemmi Pass.
 The massif of the Wildstrubel is at the centre between the valleys of Simmental (BE), Engstligental (BE) and the Rhone (VS), the exact location of the tripoint being the summit of the Schneehorn.
 It comprises several distinct summits, including (from west to east) the Wetzsteinhorn, the Rohrbachstein, the Weisshorn, the Pointe de la Plaine Morte, Mont Bonvin, the Trubelstock and the Schneehorn.
 The main crest with the almost equally high summits of the Mittelgipfel (3,243 m) and the Grossstrubel (3,243 m) forms an amphitheatre oriented eastward which ends at the Steghorn and the Daubenhorn.
 This area encloses the Wildstrubel Glacier.
 To the southwest, the Wildstrubel overlooks the high plateau of the Plaine Morte Glacier, which also includes an unnamed lake below the Schneehorn.